 Fr.
 Jim Marks, home from missionary service in South America was appointed as Parish Priest.
 1990-1991 saw the fiftieth anniversary of St. Edward’s church and the centenary of St. Edward’s Parish celebrated with a Pontifical High Mass by Bishop McCartie.
 Anglican and Free Church clergy and ministers held places of honour as guests.
 Unfortunately due to ill health Fr.
 Marks had to retire as Parish Priest in 1991.
 He was replaced by Canon Brian Frost.

 Canon Frost arrived from Rushden.
 As had Fr.
 Bailey before him, he had a keen interest in ecumenical work and in fact was asked to become president of the pensioners parliament, an organisation founded in the 1930’s by a Non-conformist minister and based at Carey Baptist church.
 He was also known for his keen interest in “the Poppies”, Kettering’s football club, and for the fact that parishioners never knew when he popped around to visit whether they were about to be invited to undertake a parish job or to join him at a concert!
-Sadly a fall in 1994 led to a long period of convalescence and he had to move away from the parish.
+Canon Frost left the parish in 1994.

 Fr.
 John Koenig (Canon since 1997) joined us as Parish Priest from Thrapston in 1994.
 At the time of his arrival the clergy consisted of a parish priest, 2 assistant priests and a deacon.
 However since then a general shortage of priests in the diocese has led to many changes.
 In 1998 the parish gained its first married priest, in the person of Fr.
 Brian Leatherland.
 Many clergy left the Anglican faith when the Church of England voted to accept women to the priesthood.
 The Pope agreed that former Anglican clergymen could study for the Catholic priesthood.
 Fr.
 Leatherland was ordained at St. Edward’s in January 1998 and he and his family remained with us until 2001.